Thomas-JiangWu/incident/README.md

 mvn package -Dmaven.test.skip
 java -jar target/incident-1.0.0.war
 ```
-- Run this project using `Docker`, and the container image `thomasjiangangwu/incident:1.0.0` is built based on the Dockerfile of this project:
+- Run this project using `Docker`:
 ```sh
 docker run -d -p 8080:8080 thomasjiangangwu/incident:1.0.0
 ```
+The container image `thomasjiangangwu/incident:1.0.0` is built based on the Dockerfile of this project and can be pulled publicly.

 After running this project, you can access the APIs like bellow:
 ```sh